treaty power, international courts, international delegations, non-Art. III courts, human rights

 This suggests that giving an international criminal court jurisdiction over certain offenses within the ICC's charter would be unconstitutional.
 This does not mean that U.S. participation in international criminal courts would always be unconstitutional.
 Those interested in seeing the United States participate in such courts will find in the slave trade court episode not a constitutional straitjacket but rather a guide to tailoring their jurisdiction to avoid constitutional constraints.
 This Article unpacks the constitutional objections stated at the time and shows that some but not all international criminal courts are likely to be unconstitutional, while non-criminal international tribunals are far less problematic.

 Aside from the precedential significance, the nineteenth century discussion of why joining such a court would be impermissible speaks directly to today's constitutional jurisprudence in modern terms.
 It provides surprisingly relevant guidance on questions like the permissibility of non-Article III courts; constitutional restraints on the Treaty Power; and the binding effect of judgments of international courts.
 Additionally, nearly every argument made today about American exceptionalism in international law and the conflict between domestic and international law was rehearsed nearly 200 years ago.

 Kontorovich, Eugene, "The Constitutionality of International Courts: The Forgotten Precedent of Slave Trade Tribunals" (2010).
 Faculty Working Papers.
-Paper 178.
+178.